elbakramer/koapy/docs/usage.rst

 CLI
 ---

-To use KOAPY in a CLI:
+To use KOAPY in a command line:

 .. code-block:: console